We are Innovators

 We have launched a commercial-scale pilot deployment that is currently in progress in Marwayne, Alberta, followed by commercialization anticipated in 2023.

 Our high-performance computing solutions support companies in the electronics, medical and energy industries.
 Acceleware's innovations include high-performance electromagnetic ("EM") modeling software and pioneering the use of a graphics processing unit ("GPU") as a computational platform.
 Our initial product, AxFDTD™, earned the distinction of being the first FDA-approved electromagnetic ("EM") modeling software to measure radio frequency ("RF") energy absorption by the body.
-Over the past decade, this software has been relied upon by cutting-edge companies such as Blackberry, Samsung, LG, Nikon, Merck, Boeing and Lockheed Martin with applicability in cell phones, wireless devices, aerospace, MRI and other medical imaging machines.
+Over the past decade, this software has been relied upon by cutting-edge companies such as Apple, Blackberry, Samsung, LG, Nikon, Merck, Boeing and Lockheed Martin with applicability in cell phones, wireless devices, aerospace, MRI and other medical imaging machines.
 It continues to be used in billions of dollars of product development annually and now provides the ability to accurately simulate the use of EM energy in oil production.

-Over the past decade, our software has been relied upon by cutting-edge companies such as Blackberry, Samsung, LG, Nikon, Merck, Boeing and Lockheed Martin
+Over the past decade, our software has been relied upon by cutting-edge companies such as Apple, Blackberry, Samsung, LG, Nikon, Merck, Boeing and Lockheed Martin

 Building on our software expertise, Acceleware developed advanced seismic imaging software, including a Kirchhoff Time Migration solution, followed by a Reverse Time Migration ("RTM") library, called AxRTM™.
 Acceleware subsequently introduced AxWave™ seismic forward modeling, followed by AxFWI™, which is the current ‘state-of-the-art’ full waveform inversion software.
-Our seismic imaging software solutions, are state-of-the-art for high-fidelity imaging, providing the most accurate and advanced imaging available for oil exploration in complex geologies.
+Our seismic imaging software solutions are state-of-the-art for high-fidelity imaging, providing the most accurate and advanced imaging available for oil exploration in complex geologies.

-In 2008, Acceleware entered the seismic imaging market with a GPU accelerated Kirchhoff Time Migration solution, followed by a Reverse Time Migration ("RTM") library, AxRTM™ in 2009.
+In 2008, Acceleware entered the seismic imaging market with a GPU accelerated Kirchhoff Time Migration solution, followed by a Reverse Time Migration library, AxRTM™ in 2009.

 Acceleware identified a growing need to dramatically reduce the cost of production and the environmental impact of heavy oil and oil sands production.
 In 2010, Acceleware began working to develop new ways to apply RF energy to mobilize heavy oil and oil.
-With very promising test results, the company has been aggressively developing this game-changing innovation, working with several heavy oil and oil sands operators around the world.
+With very promising test results, the company began aggressively developing this game-changing innovation, working with several heavy oil and oil sands operators around the world.

 Having identified changing environmental and economic priorities in the global energy sector, Acceleware commenced development of RF heating as a cost-effective, clean-tech solution for heavy oil and oil sands production.
 Although the potential for RF as an EOR technique had been contemplated as early as 1948, technological challenges and poor economic performance have hindered a viable path to commercialization – until now.